J888/info-site-v2/README.md

 - react twitter embed component
 - "highlighted" tweets section - show a set of tweets (with react twitter embed component)
-- Put all the static text into the site config and pull it from there from getStaticProps
 - Comments i.e. Disqus
 - Warning: data for page "/" is 201 kB, this amount of data can reduce performance.
        -  https://nextjs.org/docs/messages/large-page-data
-- new "all posts in category" page that is a grid of photos because that's more eye pleasing

 # ENV VARS